 800-941 Sean, if you want to be a part of the program.

-Uh Patrick in the United Socialist Utopia of California.
+Patrick in the United Socialist Utopia of California.

-Maybe you can explain what your governor's doing out there by trying, he won't be successful, uh, trying to basically out or dox in a in a in a different sort of way by removing the masks of ice agents.
+Trying to basically out or dox in a different sort of way by removing the masks of ICE agents.

 I don't know what he's thinking.

-Christy Gnome's gonna have a bad day.
+Christy Noam's going to have a bad day.

-Don't know what he's thinking there, too, in light of recent events, but but you guys elected him out there.
+Don't know what he's thinking there, too, in light of recent events, but you guys elected him out there.

 He's your governor.